Finished 6 June, 2015, edited 23 July, 2019

 My collection of old slides and negatives is quite staggering and a bit of an embarrassment.
 I seem to have saved them all - good and bad ones - indiscriminately.
+But those I thought best then are not necessarily those that I prefer now, so keeping them all was quite a good idea.
 The slide projector broke down a long time ago, and so did the silver screen.
 However - it is possible to scan and digitise them.
 This I will do, and the best of them will appear on this page.
 Best in the sense of being most interesting to myself or most satisfying as pictures.
 The viewer will judge!

-In the summer of 1965 I was seventeen years old, waiting to start my final year of Grammar School, and hitchhiked from London to Kirkwall (Orkney Islands) by way of Edinburgh, Loch Lomond, Inveraray, Oban, Ben Nevis, Inverness, and Thurso.
+In the summer of 1965 I was seventeen years old, waiting to start my final year of Grammar School, and hitchhiked from London to Kirkwall (Orkney Islands).
+I had planned to travel up the east coast in short stages, but just north of Cambridge I got a lift with an RAF fighter pilot stationed just south of Edinburgh and driving a Jaguar E-Type.
+He drove very fast (I noticed that when coming up on a lorry he first pulled the steering wheel to fly over the obstruction and only after that did a conventional overtaking).
+I went by way of Edinburgh, Loch Lomond, Inveraray, Oban, Ben Nevis, Inverness, and Thurso.
 Then south again by way of Glasgow and Stranraer (ferry port) to Ireland: Larne, Belfast, Dublin, Cork, Kinsale (I kissed the Blarney Stone on the way, a feat which was supposed to make me eloquent), Dublin again, Liverpool, Shrewsbury, and London.
-A wonderful tour that gave me a good working knowledge of geography and also of the intricacies of the English language.
+A wonderful tour that took two months to finish and gave me a good working knowledge of geography and also of the intricacies of the English language.
 The drivers that offered me lifts were mostly lorry drivers, speaking some strange British dialect, or commercial travellers.
+In Ireland, I often got short lifts with priests (they often turned off the main road to visit some isolated parishioner, leaving me stranded in the wilderness).
 The British drivers, learning that I was a Swede, wished to know everything about Swedish Sin (I was 17 years old and could not inform them); the Irish ones wanted full information on the Swedish Social Security system.
 I had not even a theoretical knowledge of that...

-Anyway, I carried a camera, a folding Agfa taking 6x6 mm frames, very manual in its settings as you decided on exposure by looking at the weather situation (sunny or overcast) and setting exposure time according to a small sheet of instructions included with the film.
+Anyway, I did carry a camera, a folding Agfa taking 6x6 mm frames, very manual in its settings as you decided on exposure by looking at the weather situation (sunny or overcast) and setting exposure time according to a small sheet of instructions included with the film.
 The camera did have a primitive range finder but it was not coupled to the lens, so you had to enter the distance manually.
-The rather small fixed F-stop made the camera very forgiving.
+The rather small fixed F-stop made the camera very forgiving about the depth of field.
 Anyway, good pictures are not in the camera but in the eye of the photographer.

 Somehow, I have managed to keep one film from this tour (others may still be hiding), containing the twelve pictures below.
 The emulsion is in a very bad shape, so I have doctored them a bit in PhotoShop, tryto hide the most obvious cracks.
 I have not adjusted the colours.